GoogleCloudPlatform/platform-engineering/reference-architectures/automated-password-rotation/README.md

 Typically, rotating a password requires these steps:

-*   Change the password in the underlying software or system  (such as applications, databases, SaaS).
+*   Change the password in the underlying software or system
+    (such as applications,databases, SaaS).

 *   Update Secret Manager to store the new password.

 *   Restart the applications that use that password.
 This will make the application source the latest passwords.

 ### Review Secret Manager